 You may tell yourself, “I’m not an alcoholic.
 I don’t drink every day.”
 A lot of people who abuse alcohol assume this.

 Alcoholism facts detail the differences between abuse and addiction.
 For example, addiction occurs with increasing tolerance, hiding and lying about drinking, and withdrawal symptoms once use ends.
 Often, users think they can stop drinking whenever they want.
-Consequently, if you don’t have complete control of your alcohol abuse, it quickly turns into addiction.
+Consequently, if you don’t have complete control of your alcohol abuse, it quickly turns into an addiction.

 Your Recovery Starts Today